RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 Another way of looking at this: the ability of a UI to present new information without instantly removing large amounts of information.

 # Learning

+## Manual

+I am a proponent of good technical writing.

+* Clear descriptions of functionality - This includes technical details and design rationalizations.
+* Examples _along side_ explanations of functionality - Manuals that use examples in lieu of technical elaboration are infuriating.
+* Ease of finding information
+    * How easy is it to jump from software->information.
+Some programs have amazing tooltips or let you press a button to jump to a contextually related section in a manual
+    * Does the product lay out the terminology it uses?
+Does it use common terminology?
+    * Do hyperlinks work?
+    * Is there an index and a table of contents?
+* Proximity of information -  Is the information on a specific function located in a single place, or is it scattered throughout the document?
+* Grammar.

 ## First-Party Learning